 Psychotherapy: My Personal Road To Healing

-Earlier in life I became compelled to understand what created healing and inner freedom, determined to find answers for my own difficulties.
+Early in life I became compelled to understand what created healing and inner freedom, determined to find answers for my own difficulties.
 The various therapists I saw told me I had to feel my feelings, however, I was unable to connect with myself in that way.
 It occurred to me that my body was so anxious and constricted, I wasn't able to relax enough to feel what was going on.
 That was when I discovered meditation.
 The meditation was necessary to unwind the tension and anxiety in my body so I could finally experience my internal world of feelings.
-Eventually, the practice of meditation allowed me to change the location of my identity, returning to a part of myself that is already effortlessly and freely here.
-The therapy was crucial in that it allowed me to address the obstacles I had with my own development, emotional patterns and relationship with self and others.
+Eventually, the practice of meditation allowed me to incorporate multiple dimensions of being, returning to a part of myself that is already effortlessly and freely here.
+And the therapy was crucial in that it allowed me to address the obstacles I had with my own development, emotional patterns and relationship with self and others.

 I have worked as a psychotherapist, group facilitator, and educator at Cottage Hospital, The Psychiatric Foundation of Santa Barbara, The Cancer Center of Santa Barbara, Sansum Psychiatric Department and Hospice of Santa Barbara.
-Currently I am in private practice, and working with Mental Health Matters and The Soldier's Project.
-Areas of specialty include depression, anxiety, trauma, identity, relationships, self- worth, aging and illness.
+Currently I am in private practice.
+Areas of specialty include working with depression, anxiety, trauma, identity, relationships, self- worth, aging and illness.

 I am passionate about actively collaborating with you through the process of regaining your confidence, building inner resources and connecting with your truest self.
+I will work with you to help you understand how your symptoms are pointing to deeper causes of distress.
 I am dedicated to delivering excellent results in the shortest amount of time possible.

 Education and Professional License